UKhahlamba-Drakensberg Park: Conservation

 Most of the higher South African parts of the Drakensberg escarpment formation have been designated as game reserves or wilderness areas.
 The uKhahlamba-Drakensberg Park is also in the List of Wetlands of International Importance (under the Ramsar Convention).
-Adjacent to the park is the Cathkin Estates Conservation and Wildlife Sanctuary, which spans 1044 ha of virgin grassland and represents the largest privately owned game park in the KwaZulu-Natal Drakensberg region.
+Adjacent to the park is the Cathkin Estates Conservation and Wildlife Sanctuary, which spans 10.44 km2 of virgin grassland and represents the largest privately owned game park in the KwaZulu-Natal Drakensberg region.

 Wilderness areas include Mkhomazi, Upper Mkhomazi, Mlambonja, Mdedelelo, and Mzimkhulu.
 Mkhomazi Wilderness Area is a region of deserted badlands in the Drakensberg, lying between the Giant's Castle and the Sani Pass.